The Positions in Soccer Explained, Their Numbers, and Roles

 A common phrase that you’ll hear for soccer midfielders is box-to-box.
 This is a pretty good indication of where midfielders will spend most of their time on the field as well.

-Their role doesn’t fundamentally change, though they may be expected to play a larger role from moving the ball from the defense through to the offense.
-In the modern game wingers also work as partners often switching from the left to the right side.
+Their role doesn’t fundamentally change, though they may be expected to play a more significant role from moving the ball from the defense through to the offense.
+In the modern game, wingers also work as partners, often switching from the left to the right side.
 This creates confusion for the opposing team’s defense.

 The biggest myth about defensive positions in soccer is that soccer defenders don’t get the chance to score.
 It’s not true!
 Defenders are used in a variety of ways on offense.